CNTI believes in

 Vivian Schiller, Executive Director, Aspen Digital, Aspen Institute

-Felix Simon, Research Fellow, Oxford Internet Institute
+Felix Simon, Research Fellow, Reuters Institute for the Study of Journalism; Research Associate, Oxford Internet Institute

 Alexander Stubb, President of Finland; Former European Information and Media Fund, ex officio